Amy Murrell Taylor: Early life and education

-Taylor earned her Bachelor of Arts degree from Duke University before enrolling at the University of Virginia for her Master's degree and PhD.
-Her thesis was titled The Divided Family in Civil War America, 1860-1870.
+Taylor earned her Bachelor of Arts from Duke University, then earned her Master's degree and PhD from the University of Virginia.
+Her thesis was titled The Divided Family in Civil War America, 1860–1870.

 Career

-Upon earning her PhD, Taylor joined the Department of History at University at Albany, SUNY as an Assistant professor.
+Taylor joined the Department of History at University at Albany, SUNY as an assistant professor.
 While there, she published her first book titled The Divided Family in Civil War America in 2005.
 Using personal experiences from the Civil War Era, including letters, diaries, newspapers, and government documents, Taylor examines how the war divided nations and families.
 Following her publication, Taylor received the 2007 College of Arts and Sciences Dean's Award for Outstanding Achievement in Teaching and was granted a 2008 Fellowship with the American Council of Learned Societies.
 Her fellowship focused on her project An Army of Fugitives: A History of the Men, Women, and Children Who Fled Slavery During the United States Civil War.
-Prior to leaving Albany for a similar position at the University of Kentucky, Taylor was appointed to the Board of Advisors of The Society of Civil War Historians.
+Before leaving Albany for a similar position at the University of Kentucky, Taylor was appointed to the Board of Advisors of The Society of Civil War Historians.